jbbletterman/bcld/README.md

 * BCLD has a `DEBUG` edition.
 * This mode is enabled with the [`BCLD_MODEL`](#build-configurations) build configuration.
 * This configuration changes the condition of BCLD and installs the extra packages from [DEBUG](./config/packages/DEBUG).
-* This edition has additional firewall rules for Chrome debugging.
+* This edition has additional [debug firewall rules](./config/iptables/iptables.firewall.rules.debug) for Chrome debugging.
 * In BCLD `DEBUG` you can access the Chrome developer tools via the right mouse button or the `F12` key.

 # Testing
+* BCLD also has a `TEST` edition.
+* It is configured the same way as `DEBUG`, by overriding `BCLD_MODEL`.
+* This image will install not only the extra packages from [DEBUG](./config/packages/DEBUG), but also from [TEST](./config/packages/TEST).
+* This image has even less secure [test firewall rules](./config/iptables/iptables.firewall.rules.test).
+* This image allows not only SSH and HTTP, but even has a rule to allow the results of an OpenSCAP scan to be hosted locally.
+* Most of the testing done to BCLD is to secure a kiosk environment that users cannot escape.
+* Other tests involve testing features, bug fixes and hardware support.

+## Bash Automated Testing System
 * BCLD uses BASH Automated Testing System (BATS) to unit test the build process during major and large scale builds.
 * For the integration of the BATS modules, the repository must be cloned with the `--recursive` flag.
-* If this is forgotten, the modules can be updated with `git submodule update --init` (within the repo).
+* This can always be done after, with `git submodule update --init` (within the repo).
-* The tests are intended to run prior to a major build to avoid further interruptions, full caches and partially finished files.
+* During every test, an image is built in the background.
+* The tests monitor whether the build process runs successfully.
 * Many small tests and checks are carried out during the building process, which immediately interrupt the building process if something goes wrong.
 * Sometimes, services are not available or packages do not arrive.
 * BATS tests the following :